If you’re looking to get your forklift license, now is a great time.

 While the job duties above are pretty typical for forklift operators everywhere, the actual working conditions can vary greatly.

-Depending on where you get a job, you may be working indoors, outdoors, or even a combination of both.
+Depending on where you get a job, you may work indoors, outdoors, or even a combination.
 Warehouses, for instance, will mostly involve indoor work.
 But lumber yards will be mostly outdoors, with some indoor work sprinkled in throughout your shift.

 The physical aspect

-If you want to drive lift trucks for a living, you’ll likely have to cope with at least some level of physicality in the job.
+If you want to drive lift trucks for a living, you will likely have to cope with at least some level of physicality on the job.

-Sometimes you'll have to move products by hand that are too small to be manipulated by your truck.
+Sometimes you will have to move products by hand that are too small to be manipulated by your truck.
 Other times, you may have to climb ladders, manually move pallets, or stretch-wrap materials for shipping.

-Most of the time, however, you'll be sitting in the driver’s seat.
-In fact, some operators report that they don't even leave their seat all day!
+Most of the time, however, you will be seated in the driver’s seat.
+Some operators report that they don’t even leave their seats all day!

-Because driving a forklift means making lots of turns and driving in reverse.
-So drivers have to repeatedly twist and contort their bodies to see where they’re going.
-Especially their necks and heads.
+Driving a forklift means making lots of turns and driving in reverse.
+So drivers repeatedly twist and contort their bodies to see where they are going, especially their necks and heads.

 The risks